sudosays/mitosys/README.md

 3. ???
 4. Profit.

+Future features:

++ config 'profiles' that layer on top of a base profile e.g. laptop/desktop/server

 ## Program stack ##

 Below is a list of the software I use for my system and their applications.